-4.7.2 Determination of a Numerical ACL If OFL Is Based on a Relatively Data-Poor Quantitative or Non-quantitative Assessment (Category 2)
+4.7.2 Determination of a Numerical ACL If OFL Is Based on a Data-Moderate Quantitative Assessment (Category 2)

-- OFL may be based on an historical catch based approach (e.g., average catch, depletion corrected average catch, or depletion based stock reduction analysis), a previous relatively data-poor assessment, a non-quantitative assessment, or other qualitative information. - 2.
+- 1. OFL may be based on an assessment conducted using an approved data-moderate assessment method or judged by the SSC as failing to meet data-rich criteria. - 2.
 ABC: Determine an appropriate scientific uncertainty buffer to set the ABC below the OFL. - 3.
 Precautionary adjustments, if any, would be based on relevant information.
 In general, the Council will follow a risk-averse approach and may recommend an ACL below ABC if there is a perception the stock is below its MSY biomass level or to accommodate management uncertainty, socioeconomic concerns, or other considerations.
 If a declining trend persists for more than three years, then a focused evaluation of the status of the stock, its OFL, and the overfishing parameters will be quantified.
 If data are available, such an evaluation should be conducted at approximately five-year intervals even when negative trends are not apparent.
 In fact, many stocks are in need of re-evaluation to establish a baseline for monitoring of future trends.
-Whenever an evaluation indicates the stock may be declining and approaching an overfished state, then the Council should: - (a) Recommend improved data collection for this species. - (b) Determine the rebuilding rate that would increase the multispecies value of the fishery. - Uncertainty adjustment: In cases where there is a high degree of uncertainty about the condition of the stock or stocks, ACL may be reduced accordingly. - 5.
-Amounts of fish harvested as compensation for industry research activities will also be deducted. - These adjustments could include increasing ACL above the default value as indicated for Category category 1 stocks, items 5 and 6 above.
+Whenever an evaluation indicates the stock may be declining and approaching an overfished state, then the Council should: - (a) Recommend improved data collection for this species. - (b) Determine the rebuilding rate that would increase the multispecies value of the fishery. - 4.
+Uncertainty adjustment: In cases where there is a high degree of uncertainty about the condition of the stock or stocks, ACL may be reduced accordingly. - 5.
+Amounts of fish harvested as compensation for industry research activities will also be deducted. - 6.
+These adjustments could include increasing ACL above the default value as indicated for Category 1 stocks, items 5 and 6 above.

-4.7.3 Determination of a Numerical ACL If OFL Is Based on a Data-Poor AssessmentNon-numerical OY for Stocks with No ABC Values (Category 3)
+Determination of a Numerical ACL If OFL Is Based on a Data-Poor Assessment 4.7.3 (Category 3)